 It is so devoid of any nutritional value that I’m struggling to refer to it as a food at all.

-Yet sugar is the main cause of inflammation, which leads to numerous serious health conditions.
+This is despite the known fact that sugar is the main cause of inflammation, which leads to numerous serious health conditions.

 Learn more about inflammation here.

-Never eat it again.
+Never eat sugar again.